sarim/phparraycollide/README.md

 	java colid data.txt http://localhost/example.php 5

 Here data.txt is the generated data, then the link.
 And 5 is the concurrent number of threads.

+NB: Use it at your own risk only to load test your *own* server, Any unauthorized or evil use is not the authors intention and hence, unethical.